dirk-w85/devwks-2034/README.md

 Alerts can be integrated with 3rd party tools like ServiceNow, PagerDuty, Microsoft Teams and Webex.
 An Webex integration is already configured in this account.
 Head over to **Integrations > Webex Alert** to check it out.
 Also, a new Alert Rule was created to use this integration.
 This can be found unter **Alerts > Alert Rules > DEVWKS-2034 Alert Rule**
-This Alert Rule is set as **default** so any test of type "HTTP Server" will inherit this Alert Rule as soon as alerting gehts enabled on the test.
+This Alert Rule is set as **default** so any test of type "HTTP Server" will inherit this Alert Rule as soon as alerting gets enabled on the test.

 To enable alerting, change the **alerts_enabled** in every test to **true** :